junlarsen/eight/README.md

 ## License

-Everything in the repository is licensed under the Apache 2.0 License.
+Everything in the repository is licensed under the Apache 2.0 License with LLVM exception.